53B RS-Turbo: Un Hommage au Groupe B et aux années 1980

 Of course, I do have my favourites in the world of Group B cars; which are the Audi Sport quattro E2 (and its Pikes Peak derivative) and the Lancia Delta S4 (and its rallycross derivative).
 These are obviously better represented in my project but the full list is quite extensive.
 However, it is important to note that copying them to the last detail never was the intent; I rather much preferred creating my own versions of these Group B features while adapting them to the base platform, with a slight hint of Group 5 mixed in, all the while designing it to be a real-world performer.

-To achieve this, I first designed and fabricated a custom tubular space-frame to which I welded on the floorpan plus firewall, and installed the mechanical components.
+To achieve this, I first designed and fabricated a custom tubular space-frame to which I welded on the floorpan plus firewall, made brackets and installed the mechanical components.
 I chose to overbuild the chassis with larger diameter and heavier gauge tubing than most space-frame Group B cars.
 Albeit this added some weight, it was mostly done for a near maintenance-free chassis, plus some extra safety for my brittle bones!
 Ultimately, this step turned the car into a rolling “dune buggy” to which a body could then be fitted on.
 This “silhouette” procedure is similar to what some of the top tier Group B cars actually used and is of similar design to some commercial kit cars as well.

 Afterwards came the countless hours of fabrication with the basic hand tools at my disposal.
 I also had some restoration work to perform on the Scirocco body since some areas were rotted out by rust.
-Leaving the rust on sure would have made tribute to Mad Max even better but the car would need to pass tech so these spots were fixed.
-However, I left some of its most inherent flaws (like wavy and/or warped panels due to chassis fatigue) to retain its history intact and keep the car looking 30 years old.
+Leaving the rust on sure would have made tribute to Mad Max even better but the car would eventually need to pass tech so these spots were fixed.
+However, I left some of its minor inherent flaws (like wavy and/or warped panels due to chassis fatigue) to retain its history intact and keep the car looking 30 years old.

 All of the bodywork modifications were made in the very same spirit of Group B; function first, form second, if it ends up looking good then it is only a bonus!
 However, immense care and devotion was taken to incorporate and marry as much different Group B features as possible in a comprehensive and performing package.

-This is all not for show as I’ve put incredible amounts of time in the “think tank” when designing this car; every component was strategically placed to achieve a perfect 50/50 weight distribution (with crew) in a very short 89.0 inch wheelbase package, also marrying ease of service and adaptability to varying conditions and surfaces, hence creating a real rally car within the confines of what I had to work with.
+This was all not for show as I’ve put incredible amounts of time in the “think tank” when designing this car; every component was strategically placed to achieve a perfect 50/50 weight distribution (with crew) in a very short 89.0 inch wheelbase package, also marrying ease of service and adaptability to varying conditions and surfaces, hence creating a real rally car within the confines of what I had to work with.
 However, in the end I am only one person with one vision and a limited budget, but I think the result speaks for itself!

 Maybe this next picture explains my challenge best: